VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-This project showcases the creation of an auto text effect.
+This project showcases the creation of a password generator.